luuuc/remote-excellence-book/_chapters/03-communication-architecture.md

 Here's a practical approach to managing your remote toolset:

-> "Every new tool should solve a critical problem, not just be 'nice to have.'
-Each addition creates cognitive overhead for the entire team."
+*Every new tool should solve a critical problem, not just be 'nice to have.'
+Each addition creates cognitive overhead for the entire team.*

 This echoes the philosophy of having 'one right way to do things' - rather than offering fifteen different ways to accomplish the same task, find the most elegant solution and standardize on it.